tomulent/learning-to-git/README.md

 * Add the file again.
 This will update the version of one.md in the staging area
 * Remove it from the staging area.
 Use `git reset HEAD filename`
 * Discard the differences from the working directory.
 Use `git checkout HEAD filename`

+## Experiment Two - Renaming a File
+It appears that renaming a file is straightforward enough.
+You just start the line off with `git` and then use the `mv` command.

+  		> ls
+  		one.md  README.md
+  		> git mv one.md thoughts.md
+  		> ls
+  		README.md  thoughts.md
+Back in my early days, I would remake the whole repo haha.